atreyasha/memory-daemon/README.md

     Now, the memory-daemon is activated.
 In order to test out its utility, you can manually set the threshold in `~/.config/mem_daemon/md.conf` to a low value, such as `30`.
 Then, run a RAM intensive script and check if it gets terminated by `mem_daemon` and if you receive an email notification about it.

-    **Note:** The output of the crontab will be appended to `~/.config/mem_daemon/tmp.log` for debugging purposes.
+    **Note:** The output of the crontab will be appended to `~/.config/mem_daemon/md.log` for debugging purposes.

 ### Uninstallation

-In order to uninstall `mem_daemon`, simply run `md_wizard` within the cloned git repository and select `5`.
+In order to uninstall `mem_daemon`, execute the following:

 ```
-$ ./md_wizard
+$ make uninstall

-1) Install memory-daemon
-2) Edit md.conf
-3) Test memory-daemon with dummy trigger
-4) Add crontab for memory-daemon
-5) Uninstall memory-daemon
-#?
-5
 ```

-This will remove the transferred executables and will prompt the user to decide if the relevant `crontab` should be removed.
+This will remove the transferred executables, as well as any installed `crontab`.